HCDigitalScholarship/ds-cookbook/visualizations/GoogleSheets.md

 ## Caveat

-Essentially with the use of Google APIs, you will have created credentials ( looks an email ) and then gave that email/credential r/w rights on the spreadsheet just as you would give any user access.
-And its this email/credential that is accessing the sheet every time you run your code.
+Essentially with the use of Google APIs, you will have created credentials ( looks like an email ) and then will have given that email/credential r/w rights on the spreadsheet just as you would have given any user access.
+And it is this email/credential that is accessing the sheet every time you run your code.
 The one caveat is that since you have created the credential, once you graduate :sob:, your Haverford account will be deactivated and with it this credential will be deleted.

 ## Other capabilities not mentioned
 Below are just some capabilities I found interesting - if you want to do something that is not listed here please check [this great documentation](http://gspread.readthedocs.io/en/latest/) ... there's no point in recreating the wheel !